 Opportunity in plain sight

 It’s also important to proactively manage bias in recruiting teams.
-According to research from the Institute of Leadership & Management, employers – whether intentionally or not – often remain hesitant toward hiring neurodivergent candidates because they only recognize “risks” that are based on stereotyping.
+According to insightsfootnote4 from Susanne Bruyère, a professor of disability studies at Cornell University, some reasons employers may not consider a neurodivergent applicant could include their inability to register social cues, applicants getting screened out of the interview process because of unpredictable behaviors, or applicants having nontraditional education paths.
 Training hiring managers to be more open-minded toward candidates who don’t fit the traditional mold can help create a more effective process while also providing an equal playing field for all candidates.

 Creating more pathways for everyone

 All industries, especially technology, should fully embrace the concept of neurodiversity – not only because it’s the right thing to do, but because having a diverse set of minds can be key to success.
-An April 2022 DEI Analysis by the Bank of America Institute found that greater diversity in the workplace leads to more innovation, and in turn, economic gains, spurred by variables including employee productivity, business growth and greater overall retention.
+A September 2022 reportfootnote5 by inclusive technology company Texthelp found that in addition to economic gains, greater neurodiversity in the workplace means access to a wider talent pool.
+Specifically, the study found that the neurodivergent workers (93%) would be more likely to apply for a job at, or continue to work for, a company. which they knew was supporting neurodivergent employees well.